easilylazy/sinaWeibo-crawler/README.md

 # gitskills
-type something to look the result to make conflicts between branches
+type something to look the result to make a conflict between branches